Marginalia

 Wiki-First RAG

 Before going to raw chunks, the system checks its auto-generated wiki.
-Wiki pages are pre-synthesized by Claude — clean, coherent summaries of topics that evolve incrementally as new sources are added.
+Wiki pages are short summaries synthesized by Claude as sources are added.

 if wiki_page.similarity(query) >= 0.75: